-We suspect that’s why so many business owners swear by the same Google AdWords text offers they’ve been using for years.
-If they’re still producing healthy click through rates and the occasional conversion, why mess with them?
+We suspect that’s why so many business owners swear by the same Google Ads text offers they’ve been using for years.
+If they’re still producing healthy click-through rates and the occasional conversion, why mess with them?
 And if they aren’t producing the way they used to, then it must make sense to pause those ads and move on to something else altogether… right?

 To give you a better idea of why taking on new tactics is important, and how you can help your bottom line in the process, here are three new internet advertising tools that too many small business owners are ignoring…

 Some smaller advertisers think retargeting is the best thing that ever happened to their sales figures, and it’s not hard to understand why.
 Given that most of today’s buyers don’t follow a straight line from their initial search to a finished sale, it’s important for marketers to give them second and third chances to complete a purchase or take the next step.

 Stop and think about the last time you looked for something on the Internet that wasn’t a simple product.
 Perhaps you researched options for a family vacation, or a B2B professional service (like web design and Internet marketing).
 You didn’t probably find a service who caught your eye.
 Or if you did, it wasn’t right away.
 Instead, you looked at a few resources, checked out some online reviews, and maybe even took a break to come back later.